 Keep accurate records to demonstrate that you are doing everything you can to reduce risk and react to emerging risks.
 It shows your insurer that you are committed to risk management and have a history of implementing well thought out plans.

 Risk management is a way of thinking that must permeate the whole organization from management to waitstaff.
-Making it a part of all decision-making processes is important to creating a culture that values risk management.
+Making it a part of all decision-making processes is important to creating a culture that values a risk management program.
 In turn, this will also help you achieve lowered rates while shopping for insurance.
 Remember, the market is beginning to flatten and soften for some vital coverages, this is the perfect time and opportunity to reduce your overall spend.